San Juan National Forest Overview

 Ice Lakes Trail #505*** – 9.0 miles out and back

-Ice Lakes Trail is trail is short and steep.
+Ice Lakes Trail is short and steep.
 It is uphill all the way to the lake basin.
 The first half is below timberline and passes through aspen and conifer vegetative zones.
 Lower Ice Lake is slightly below timberline, at the base of a towering ridgeline.
 The upper half of the trail switchbacks up a cliff and then levels out when it reaches the basin.
 Typically the basin is covered by wildflowers in late July and August.
 This lake basin is also surrounded by several peaks, which include Grant Peak, Fuller Peak, and Beatie Peak.
 As with all areas above timberline, there is little natural shelter from the elements.
 Storms can move into these areas very rapidly.

 Piedra River Trail – 4.0 miles out and back